Welcome to our Self-Help page

 These books have been specifically chosen by health and information professionals to help people cope with difficult and emotional times in their lives.

-You can access these books through your GP by prescription of from City of Edinburgh Council libraries or from the Health in Mind Information Resource Centre.
+You can access these books through your GP by prescription of from City of Edinburgh Council libraries.

 Please click here for a full list of books available as part of the Help Yourself to Health scheme plus a bit of information about each book.